bveloper01/CribQuest/README.md

 <h1 align="center">Xplore</h1>
 <h2 align="center">Xplore is a property search app built for users looking to discover properties with ease and precision.
 Utilizing the power of Flutter and Dart, the app offers a seamless and responsive experience across devices.
-Its intuitive design, built on a robust MVC architecture, ensures clean, maintainable code while delivering an advanced search functionality.
+Its intuitive design, built on a robust MVC architecture, ensures clean, maintainable code while delivering advanced search functionality.
 Whether you're looking for localities, projects, or builders, Xplore provides a refined user experience tailored for real estate searches.</h2>
 <h3 align="left">

 • Tech Stack: Flutter, Dart, MVC architecture ensuring scalability and maintainability.

-• Advanced Search: Smart search suggestions, recent search history, and filtered results.
+• Advanced Search: Smart search suggestions, recent search history, and filter results.

 • Platform-Specific Adaptations: Cupertino and Material design elements ensure a native look and feel on iOS and Android.